Solitude & Solidarity

 How Time Alone Can Change Our Time Together

-Ron Haflidson, past FYP tor and don of North Pole Bay, will lead our discussions together.
+Ron Haflidson, past Foundation Year Program tutor and don of North Pole Bay, will lead our discussions together.
 He will examine how our hyper-connected and hyper-commodified age forms and de-forms us and what the role of solitude could be in our contemporary lives.

 In 2019, Ron published On Solitude, Conscience, Love and Our Inner and Outer Lives, in which he brings the wisdom of St. Augustine int conversation with modern thinkers such as Jane Austen, George Eliot and Marylin Robinson to explore the abiding relevance of solitude for our relationship with God, self, and other.